 - For national security or intelligence purposes under § 164.512 (k) (2) of the federal privacy regulations (disclosures not requiring consent, authorization, or an opportunity to object).

 - To correctional institutions or law enforcement officials under § 164.512(k) (5) of the federal privacy regulations (disclosures not requiring consent, authorization, or an opportunity to object).

 We must provide the accounting within 60 days.
 The accounting must include the following information:

-· Revoke your consent or authorization to use or disclose health information except to the extent that we have already taken action in reliance on the consent or authorization.
+Revoke your consent or authorization to use or disclose health information except to the extent that we have already acted in reliance on the consumer authorization.

 WE RESERVE THE RIGHT TO CHANGE OUR PRACTICES AND TO MAKE THE NEW PROVISIONS EFFECTIVE FOR ALL INDIVIDUALLY IDENTIFIABLE HEALTH INFORMATION THAT WE MAINTAIN.
 IF WE CHANGE OUR INFORMATION PRACTICES, WE WILL MAIL A REVISED NOTICE TO THE ADDRESS THAT YOU HAVE GIVEN US.

 How to Get More Information or to Report a Problem